graphql-compose/graphql-compose/README.md

 `GraphQL-compose` is an instrument which allows you to construct flexible graphql schema from different data sources via plugins.
 The main aim of `graphql-compose` to solve the problem of mash code in schema's files, and ridiculously simplify schema build process on server.

 Compose your GraphQL schema in declarative way:
-- Add/remove needed fields in types
-- Create relations between types
+- allow easily edit `GraphQL` types (add/remove fields)
-- Reduce access to fields, attach custom logic to resolvers and much more
-- Use [plugin](https://github.com/nodkz/graphql-compose-mongoose) to convert mongoose models to GraphQL types
-- Use [plugin](https://github.com/nodkz/graphql-compose-relay) to make your schema/types compatible with Relay (mutationId, node interface)
-- Use [plugin](https://github.com/nodkz/graphql-compose-connection) to create RelayConnectionType with filter and sorting
+- provide an easy way for creating relations between types via `Resolver`s (one time describe outputType, args and resolve method and then use them as you wish).
+- provide converter from `OutputType` to `InputType`
+- provide `projection` parser from AST

 ##Example
 ```js